beekpr/public-workshops/devops/1-querying-prometheus.md

     http_requests_total{app="http-simulator", status="200"}[5m]

-This is a "range query", and cannot be directly represented on a graph.
+Prometheus will show an error, as this is a "range query", and cannot be directly represented on a graph.
 If instead we want to look at the number of requests per second, we can use the `rate()` function.

     sum(rate(http_requests_total{app="http-simulator", status="200"}[5m]))